 According to the U.S. Bureau of Labor Statistics (BLS), pharmacy aides earned a median annual salary of $26,450 as of May 2018, with most wages ranging from $19,370 to $44,450 (www.bls.gov).
 Salaries varied by location and industry.
 Outpatient care centers offered the highest mean wages for pharmacy aides, at $50,380 per year, based on BLS data for 2018.
 That same year, most of the pharmacy aide jobs were in health and personal care stores, according to the BLS.

 Pharmacy assistant duties include working alongside licensed pharmacists and pharmacist technicians to help process prescriptions.
 Assistants' duties are typically clerical and organizational in nature and might include answering phones, filling out and filing paperwork, running cash registers and stocking shelves.
 While assistant pharmacists might be able to perform tasks related to drug inventory, such as accepting orders, packaging prescriptions and preparing prescription labels, they can't work directly with medications.

 Assistant Pharmacist Requirements

-According to the BLS, employment for pharmacy aides was projected to have little or no growth from 2014-2024.
-On the other hand, BLS figures showed job opportunities for pharmacy technicians, who are trained to assist pharmacists in dispensing medications, were projected to grow faster, increasing by about 9% over the same time period.
+According to the BLS, employment for pharmacy aides was projected to decrease by 5% from 2016-2026.
+On the other hand, BLS figures showed job opportunities for pharmacy technicians, who are trained to assist pharmacists in dispensing medications, were projected to grow at an above average rate, increasing by about 12% over the same time period.
 Thus, those interested in a pharmacy career might consider attending pharmacist assistant school in pharmacy technology to pursue formal technician certification.